EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "There might be local eviction moratoria still in place in your city."

-"Some cities, counties and states have created their own moratorium and they have extended them beyond July 31st."
+"Some cities, counties, and states have created and extended their own moratoria beyond July 31st."

-"Building complexes that were financed by some federal loan programs like the ones provided by Fannie Mae and Freddie Mac also have a moratorium of their own, <a href='https://www.fhfa.gov/Media/PublicAffairs/Pages/FHFA-Extends-COVID-19-Foreclosure-and-REO-Eviction-Moratoriums.aspx' target='_blank' rel='noreferrer noopener'>which will expire on July 31</a> if it is not renewed."
+"Building complexes financed by federal loan programs, like the ones provided by Fannie Mae and Freddie Mac, are also protected by their own moratorium,through <a href='https://www.fhfa.gov/Media/PublicAffairs/Pages/FHFA-Extends-COVID-19-Foreclosure-and-REO-Eviction-Moratoriums.aspx' target='_blank' rel='noreferrer noopener'>which will expire on July 31</a>."

 >}}